-It’s official: the Coronavirus pandemic has flipped our lives upside-down, with a global movement to #StayAtHome and minimise human contact to reduce the spread of the virus and flatten the curve.
+It’s official: the Coronavirus pandemic has flipped our lives upside-down, with a global movement to #StayAtHome, minimise human contact and reduce the spread of the virus.
 You may already be weeks (or months!) into your social distancing stint, or perhaps you’re just starting to ease into the “new normal” – whatever your situation, you’re probably already feeling a wave of cabin-fever (‘scuse the expression) and looking for fun things to do at home.

 So, to help you on your home quarantine journey, we’ve put together a list of awesome things to do and fun activities to keep you and your family busy.
 From binge-watching epic series on Netflix to hosting virtual quaran-tini parties on Zoom, there’s plenty of fun things to do at home during your Coronavirus quarantine.
 Stay safe, stay sane, and don’t forget the hand sanitiser…

 30 THINGS TO DO AT HOME UNDER QUARANTINE

 Netflix & chill